danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 This quote taken from a SpitFire Audio manual for a percussion sample library.
 If you decide to keep this then you should find it.

-Statements of science are not of what is true and what is not true, but statements of what is known with different degrees of certainty.
+> Statements of science are not of what is true and what is not true, but
+> statements of what is known with different degrees of certainty.

-_ Richard Feynman
+Richard Feynman

 All that can be heard is real.
 Only imaginings of sounds are unreal.
+Sonorities yet to heard.
 There are fictions.
 Narratives exist.
 We live alongside our lores.
 There are stories that we tell each other, and that we tell ourselves.
 Admitting the impossibility in knowing even one self.
 Certainly not each other.
-Definately not culture.
+Definitely not culture.
 We are all choosing to live with these stories even as as we make increasingly feeble attempts at that loftiest of goals of understanding, althemore likely settling for ways to cope as we are strung along by each other.